atlashk/atlas/README.md

 Atlas is a microservices e-commerce system built to demonstrate **DDD + Hexagonal Architecture**, with an **app-stack** mechanism that lets you switch infrastructure technologies gracefully.

-In detail, each backend service follows a consistent module layout:
+In detail, each microservice follows a consistent module layout:

 - `domain`: Core business logic as entities, errors, exceptions, etc.
 - `port`: Inbound and outbound contracts